jaclu/ishTools/README.md

   I use this to be have my private configs outside of this repo.
 I have included a sample, to give you an idea.
 - If a user was created and no password is yet defined, prints a reminder to set that users password, since otherwise you will not be able to ssh into the box.

-## Procedure to restore your environment
-I deploy this to iCloud, this way I can use it on any of my devices My procedure on a pristine iSH system (as root)
-- mount -t ios . /mnt (or any other local path)
-  - Chose where this is located on your tablet / phone
-- /mnt/bin/restore-ish, takes one to a couple of minutes, depending on how many apks you install.
-  - If user was defined, displays a reminder to set the user password if it has not been set yet.
-- Set the user password if requested to do so, following the instructions.
-- Usage once restore-ish is completed.
-  - default FS
-    - For local access, just do su - {your username}
-  - AOK FS
-    - For local access just exit the current session and login as {username} with or without password, depending on if one was set.
-  - Common for both
-    - For ssh access, asuming you have activated sshd, as soon as "sshd listening on port: xx" is displayed, you can login using the displayed port and as long as the used account has a password set.

 ## Scripts
 I have split up restore-ish into separate modules, so that some parts of it can be run separatedly You can run the individual scripts with a -h param to get a summary of what it offers, and what environment variables it relies on.